Preservation Louisville Announces 2015

 Historic Sacred Spaces

 Listed in 2013: An example of a historic sacred space that is endangered is the stately Urban Church located at the Northwest Corner of Fourth & Breckinridge Street just south of downtown.
 Lampton Baptist Church has had problems in recent years with very expensive boiler repairs & operation (as stated in the Courier–Journal) – that during the extreme winter months of cold, it almost caused the church to close down.
-The limestone edifice, integral education building features and the incredible centered dome light inside the sanctuary, as well as the pulpit podium of a ‘Giant Gold Eagle’, wings swept back, designed by famous Louisville artist Barney Bright.
 This is not an attempt to undermine or embarrass our religious community, but to draw attention to the need for continuously supporting building types that are the pillars of culture within our communities.
 Our community must begin to think how we can preserve and support our sacred spaces.

 The Peter C. Doerhoefer House